-Speed up WordPress in 2017 with these code snippets
+Speed up WordPress in 2024 with these code snippets

 The following 6 code snippets are really simple to implement and will take you under 5 minutes to do!
 The first 5 can just be pasted into your theme’s functions.php file for a quick fix.
 Number 6 would go into your site’s wp-config.php file, but is another simple copy and paste solution to give your WordPress site a speed boost.
 If you want to speed up wordpress even further, I added some extra tips after that just for good measure, but those may take a little more time to implement.
+If you want something that will make a huge impact quickly for a low cost, then I highly recommend trying out the FlyingPress plugin to really improve your core web vitals scores.

 1. Remove query strings from static resources